x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/view-dlp-policy-detection-reports-exchange-2013-help.md

 <tr class="even">
 <td><p>sndOverride</p></td>
 <td><p>Sender override; the field is optional.</p>
-<p>In the TRA=CI line, when field is set to “or” signifies the data classification was overridden.
-If the field is set to “fp” signifies the data classification was reported as a false positive.</p>
+<p>In the TRA=CI line, when field is set to "or" signifies the data classification was overridden.
+If the field is set to "fp" signifies the data classification was reported as a false positive.</p>
-<p>In the TRA=ETR line, when the field is set to “or” signifies the rule or part of the rule was overridden.
-If the field is set to “fp” signifies the rule or part of the rule was reported as a false positive.</p></td>
+<p>In the TRA=ETR line, when the field is set to "or" signifies the rule or part of the rule was overridden.
+If the field is set to "fp" signifies the rule or part of the rule was reported as a false positive.</p></td>
 <td><p>sndOverride=or or fp</p>
-<p>Where “or” represents override and “fp” means false positive.
+<p>Where "or" represents override and "fp" means false positive.
 The sndOverride field is present when an end-user had reported either an override or false positive for a rule.</p></td>
 <td><p>Optional</p></td>
 <td><p>Yes</p></td>
 </tr>
 <tr class="odd">
 <td><p>just</p></td>
-<td><p>Justification; the field is optional and only available when the sender override field is equal to “or” in the TRA=CI line.
+<td><p>Justification; the field is optional and only available when the sender override field is equal to "or" in the TRA=CI line.
 Justification text provided by the end user as the reason the data classification should be overridden.</p></td>
 <td><p>just=IW input justification string</p>
 <p>Justification field is only logged when end user reports an override.</p></td>
 <td><p>Optional</p></td>